pietroppeter/pietroppeter/README.md

 ### Hi there 👋, I am Pietro 👨‍👩‍👧

-I like 💻code and 🧮math, 🤖algorithms and 🐝APIs, 💬natural and ⌨️programming languages.
+I like 💻code and 🧮math, 🤖algorithms and 🐝APIs, 💬natural and ⌨️programming languages[^💜].

 I code mostly in Python🐍 and [Nim](https://nim-lang.org)👑, but I enjoy learning about languages in general.
 And learning in general I guess 🤓.